KrellFace/Generative-Space-Compression/README.md

 One, using only dimmensionality reduction applied to the level representations themselves, which was introduced and evaluated in 'Compressing and Comparing the Generative Spaces of Procedural Content Generators' (https://arxiv.org/abs/2205.15133).
 The base file for executing this approach is currently 'GenSpaceCompression_main.py'

-The other, using representations extracted from a trained Convolutional Neural Network, introduced and evaluated in 'Visualising Generative Spaces Using Convolutional Neural Network Embeddings' (arxiv link to follow).
+The other, using representations extracted from a trained Convolutional Neural Network, introduced and evaluated in 'Visualising Generative Spaces Using Convolutional Neural Network Embeddings' (https://arxiv.org/abs/2210.17464).
 The base file for this workflow is 'CNN_GenSpace_main.py'

 This repository is in the process of being developed and refactored to make it more practicable for reuse in alternative experiments.
+Please feel free to contact me if you have any questions about the code base or how to make use of it.

-# Workflow Steps
+# Basic Workflow Steps

 1. Import sets of tile-based levels and calculate behavioral characteristics of those levels based on their representations
 2. Assemble the level sets into dataframes in which every row represents a level and every column represents a tile or tile+tiletype in the levels